aleph2c/miros/docs/source/recipes.rst

   statechart will not behave properly.

 The ``INIT_SIGNAL`` handler is often used as the place where your state can immediately transition into another state.
-To do this, just use the :ref:`trans <recipes-transition-to-another-state>` method and return its result from your state method call:
+To do this, just use the ``trans`` method and return its result from your state method call:

 .. code-block:: python
   :emphasize-lines: 6-10